DavidVladuca/NetNote-TUD-project/README.md

 •  **To manually refresh my client view, so I see new information on the server.** - you can refresh with the F5 shortcut, or with the refresh button in the bottom left corner of the application

 •  **To search for keywords, so I can find notes with matching titles or content** - We implemented two types of searching - search within a collection and a search within a note.
 Let's start with the main - **search within the collection**.
-When you search something, you have to press enter for the results to show up.
-This also holds for deleting the text from the search bar.
+When you search something, the results automatically show up.
 For the **note search** you just type letters and it will automatically highlight matches, you can move between the matches with the arrows, next to the search bar

 •  **To be able to use Markdown formatting in my notes, so I can write structured notes.** - The markdown is automatically shown when editing the title/content of the note.
 Implemented with the commonmark library.